-Other herbal teas, such as calendula and fennel, have also been widely used in folk medicine and home remedies, but research hasn’t shown them to have any particular effect on puffy eyes.
+Other herbal teas, such as calendula, lavender and fennel, have also been widely used in folk medicine and home remedies, but no evidence has been found to suggest they can relieve puffy eyes.

 How to Use Tea Bags to Treat Puffy Eyes

-Black tea may stain the skin of individuals with light complexions.
-A small number of those with pollen sensitivities, particularly those who are allergic to plants in the Compositae family, may experience an allergic reaction to camomile tea.
+Black tea may stain the skin of light-complexioned individuals.
+Those who are allergic to plants in the Compositae family, such as daisies, asters and chamomile flowers, may experience an allergic reaction to chamomile tea.

-Lifestyle changes such as reducing dietary salt intake and getting enough sleep reduce the risk of developing puffiness in the eye area.
+Gently massaging your eye area can help reduce swelling.
+Lifestyle changes, such as reducing your dietary salt intake and getting enough sleep, may also lower your risk of developing puffiness in the eye area.

 Certain types of tea bags may provide benefits when it comes to reducing puffiness in the eye area.
 Black and green tea bags are effective because they contain caffeine, flavonoids and tannins, which can reduce inflammation and tighten skin around the eyes.

 Clary sage tea can also reduce inflammation, while chamomile tea has antibacterial properties that can ease swelling caused by infection.

 Most other tea bags will also help to reduce puffiness when they are chilled and applied to the eye area.
 The cold temperature causes dilated blood vessels to constrict, reducing blood flow to the inflamed area and reducing fluid retention.
 Cold compresses work in the same way.

 While tea bags are a fast-acting and cost-effective option, other at-home methods for reducing puffiness are available.
 These may include applying cucumber slices, gently massaging the affected area or reducing your salt intake.